jsericksk/aide-studio/README.md

 # How to send my projects?
 To submit your projects, you have two options:
-1. Just make a pull request in the [main JSON file](https://github.com/KPr0jects/aidestudio/blob/master/repositories.json) of this repository, adding a new item to the repository array.
+1. Just make a pull request in the [main JSON file](https://github.com/jsericksk/aidestudio/blob/master/repositories.json) of this repository, adding a new item at the beginning of the repository array.
 This item must have the same pattern as the previous ones and be filled with the data presented below.
 2. Sending an email to **jsericksk@gmail.com** with the required data below.
 You don't have to send in a JSON format if you don't want to.

 ## Requirements